zowe/docs-site/docs/user-guide/import-certificates.md

  If a SAF keyring is used and set up with `ZWEKRING` JCL, the procedure to obtain the certificate does not apply.
 In this case, we recommended that you work with your security system administrator to obtain the certificate.
 :::

-The public certificate in [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) is stored at `<KEYSTORE_DIRECTORY>/local_ca/localca.cer` where `<KEYSTORE_DIRECTORY>` is defined in a customized `<RUNTIME_DIR>/bin/zowe-setup-certificates.env` file during the installation step that generates Zowe certificates.
+The public certificate in [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) is stored in a USS directory a defined in the `zowe.yaml` configuration file at section `zowe.certificate.pem.certificateAuthorities`  .
 The certificate is stored in UTF-8 encoding so you need to transfer it as a binary file.
 Since this is the certificate to be trusted by your browser, it is recommended to use a secure connection for transfer.

 :::note
 Windows currently does not recognize the PEM format.
 For Windows, use the P12 version of the `local_cer`.